 The rest of the world faded away as we became absorbed in taking photos.
 To get a low angle I lay down on my belly in the moss.
 After clicking a number of photos, I took a few moments to look at the people around me.
 Some were busy taking pictures and some were simply taking in the scene, expressions of calm wonder on their faces.

 Then all at once wolves started howling from within the forest behind us.
 We all looked up into the forest and then at each other.
 Jaws slackened, eyebrows raised.
 Everyone was still, except the bear, who kept working away at her fish.

 The howls came from all around, but the wolves themselves stayed out of sight.

 The howls came from all around, but the wolves themselves stayed out of sight.
 At this point my camera felt useless.
-A photograph couldn’t possibly capture a scene like this: There was a steaming bear, a group of photographers standing on the riverbank and, in the forest beyond them, a pack of wolves with paws planted in the soft mosses of the forest floor, howling a message we could not comprehend.
+A photograph couldn’t possibly capture a scene like this.
+There was a steaming bear, a group of photographers standing on the riverbank and, in the forest beyond them, a pack of wolves with paws planted in the moss on the forest floor, howling a message we could not comprehend.
 The creek gurgled and lichens swayed gently on the branches of old, old trees.
-We just stood there: listening, watching, breathing.
+We just stood there listening, watching, breathing.

 “photos only capture what is happening in front of the lens; they fall short of capturing the emotion the photographer experiences from behind the camera.”

 Eventually the photographs we take become simplified mementos of those experiences.
 Pictures can evoke vivid memories within us – and help convey the power of the experience to others – but they are no substitute for being there.
 Sure, some photos are worth one thousand words, but a feeling is worth one thousand photos.